Salary Negotiation with HR - Tips & Examples

 Be firm and flexible

-It’s imperative that you stick to your positions throughout the negotiation rather than giving in immediately.
-This will urge them to fulfil your goal by demonstrating to the other person that you are serious about what you are asking for.
+You must stick to your positions throughout the negotiation rather than give in immediately.
+This will urge them to fulfill your goal by demonstrating to the other person that you are serious about what you are asking for.

 Lack of Planning for Negotiations carefully